 The 1986 Gale Street Murders Haunted Community For One Long Week Before Charles Fedora Was Arrested

-If you happened to live anywhere on Watertown’s North Side in early 1986 when the Gale Street murders occurred, you’re most likely very well aware of the fear, anxiety and unease the double-homicide of elderly Paul Willams, 69, and his sister Beatrice Percy, 74, caused in the community.
+If you happened to live anywhere on Watertown’s North Side in early 1986 when the Gale Street murders occurred, you’re most likely very well aware of the fear, anxiety, and unease of the double homicide of Paul Willams, 69, and his sister Beatrice Percy, 74, caused in the community.

 Concern For Neighbors